-Rice vs Brown rice - Health impact and Nutrition Comparison
+White rice vs Brown rice - Health benefits and Nutrition Comparison

 So which one is better and healthier?
 In order to find out the answer, let's have a little comparison to reveal the pros and cons of each one.

-In terms of vitamins brown rice is the winner with particularly higher Vitamin B3 and Vitamin B2, slightly higher Vitamin E, Vitamin B6 and Vitamin K. By contrast, white rice is higher in Folic acid (Vitamin B9), which is absolutely missing in brown rice.
+In terms of vitamins, brown rice is the winner with notably higher levels of vitamin B3 and vitamin B2 and slightly higher vitamin E, vitamin B6, and vitamin K content.
+By contrast, white rice is higher in folate (vitamin B9).

-In the matter of minerals brown rice wins hands on again.
-As you can easily notice from the charts below brown rice is fairly higher in Magnesium and Phosphorus, slightly higher in Potassium, Copper and Zinc.
-White rice, on the other side, is higher in Iron and Calcium, lower in Sodium.
+In the matter of minerals, brown rice wins hands down again.
+As you can easily notice from the charts below, brown rice is much higher in magnesium, phosphorus and slightly higher in potassium, copper, and zinc.
+White rice, on the other hand, is higher in iron and calcium, lower in sodium.

 Brown rice is higher in choline and fiber.
-Choline is an essential nutrient, which is neither a vitamin nor a mineral.
-It is important for liver function, lipid transport and metabolism, muscle movement, cell membrane signaling as a part of neurotransmitter acetylcholine.
-Choline is crucial for brain and memory development in the fetus, it decreases the risk of development of neural tube defects (2).
-Fiber contributes to a right function of gastrointestinal tract, cardiovascular system, controls blood sugar and cholesterol levels.
+Choline is an essential nutrient, neither a vitamin nor a mineral.
+It is important for liver function, lipid transport and metabolism, muscle movement, cell membrane signaling as a part of the neurotransmitter acetylcholine.
+Choline is crucial for brain and memory development in the fetus.
+It decreases the risk of neural tube defect development (2).
+Fiber contributes to the proper functions of the gastrointestinal tract and the cardiovascular system, controlling blood sugar and cholesterol levels.

-Brown rice is higher in Vitamins B2, B3, B6, which all together, as a part of “B vitamin complex”, convert carbohydrates into glucose ensuring by this way adequate energy levels, reduces blood cholesterol and triglycerides levels, prevent and treat some types of anemia, protects our eyesight, hair and skin, as an antioxidant prevent neurological diseases and different types of cancer.
-On the other hand, white rice is rich in Folic acid (Vitamin B9), which is crucial for a right formation of future parents’ germ cells, development of fetus brain, especially during the first trimester of pregnancy.
-It reduces blood homocystein? levels, preventing in this manner formation of atherosclerotic plaques and damage of blood vessels.
+Brown rice is higher in vitamins B2, B3, B6, which all together, as a part of the "B vitamin complex," convert carbohydrates into glucose.
+In this way, these vitamins ensure adequate energy levels, reduce blood cholesterol and triglycerides levels, prevent and treat some types of anemia, protect our eyesight, hair and skin, and, as an antioxidant, prevent neurological diseases and different types of cancer.
+On the other hand, white rice is rich in folate (vitamin B9), which is crucial for the proper formation of future parents' germ cells and the development of the fetus' brain, especially during the first trimester of pregnancy.
+It reduces blood homocysteine levels, preventing the formation of atherosclerotic plaques and damage of blood vessels.

-According to the study published in January 2011 (3) consumption of brown rice in place of white rice may lower the risk of type 2 diabetes.
+According to a study published in 2011, (3) consumption of brown rice in place of white rice may lower the risk of type 2 diabetes.
 The authors estimated that replacing 50 grams/day intake of white rice with the same amount of brown rice had been associated with a 16% lower risk of type 2 diabetes.

 Have you already made your choice?
-Slow down; be careful about brown rice overeating, because it also contains Antinutrients and Arsenic.
+Slow down; be careful about overeating brown rice because it contains antinutrients and arsenic.
 The main antinutrient of brown rice is phytic acid or phytate.
-Phytate binds metal ions, especially Zinc, Calcium and Iron, making insoluble salts, which reduces their absorption from gastrointestinal tract.
-That is why excessive consumption of brown rice may lead to mineral deficiency.
+Phytate binds metal ions, especially zinc, calcium, and iron, making insoluble salts, which reduces their absorption from the gastrointestinal tract.
+That is why excessive consumption of brown rice may lead to a mineral deficiency.
 Alternatively, the ability of phytate to bind minerals has some protective effects, such as decreasing iron-mediated colon cancer risk, minimizing calcification and kidney stone formation, lowering blood cholesterol and glucose levels ( 4, 5).

-According to the study published in February 2008 (6) that utilized synchrotron-based X-ray fluorescence to locate Arsenic in white and brown rice grains, brown rice had a higher proportion of inorganic Arsenic than white rice.
-High concentrations of Arsenic increase the risks of cancer and heart coronary disease.
+According to research published in 2008 (6) that utilized synchrotron-based X-ray fluorescence to locate arsenic in white and brown rice grains, brown rice had a higher proportion of inorganic arsenic than white rice.
+High concentrations of arsenic increase the risks of cancer and coronary heart disease.

-White rice may have indefinite shelf life due to its specific processing, when it loses bran, containing huge amount of oils.
+White rice may have indefinite shelf life due to its specific processing, when it loses bran, containing a huge amount of oils.
 Brown rice, by contrast, has a shorter shelf life.
-Owing to higher oil content, contained in bran, brown rice easily goes rancid after about 6 months.
-But don’t be upset, there are some options, which will help you to store brown rice for a longer period.
+Due to the higher oil content contained in bran, brown rice quickly goes rancid after about 6 months.
+But don't be upset, there are some options that will help you store brown rice for a longer period.

-From the very start it is necessary to point out that both brown and white rice should be stored in clean, dry, airtight containers.
-These points are critical, because rice easily absorbs dirt, humidity and oxygen, which spoil rice.
-In these containers you can store white rice for up to 30 years in a cool dry place with oxygen absorbers in container.
-To prolong a shelf life of brown rice you may store it in refrigerator for up to 6-12 months and up to 12-18 months in freezer.
+From the very start, it is necessary to point out that both brown and white rice should be stored in clean, dry, airtight containers.
+These points are critical because rice quickly absorbs dirt, humidity, and oxygen, which spoil rice.
+In these containers, you can store white rice for up to 30 years in a cool, dry place with oxygen absorbers in the container.
+To prolong the shelf life of brown rice, you may store it in the refrigerator for up to 6-12 months and up to 12-18 months in the freezer.

 Preparation times of white and brown rice are different again.
-The cooking time of white rice is about 20 minutes, whereas brown rice’s cooking time is about 40 minutes.
-In this part white rice is obvious winner with longer shelf life and shorter preparation time.
+The cooking time of white rice is about 20 minutes, whereas brown rice's cooking time is about 40 minutes.
+In this part, white rice is evidently the winner with longer shelf life and shorter preparation time.

 Comparison summary table